ConsumerDataStandardsAustralia/standards/swagger-gen/cds_full.md

 		- Execution date/time if available, then
 		- A reasonable date/time nominated by the data holder using internal data structures
 - For transaction amounts it should be assumed that a negative value indicates a reduction of the available balance on the account while a positive value indicates an increase in the available balance on the account
+- For aggregated transactions (ie. groups of sub transactions reported as a single entry for the account) only the aggregated information, with as much consistent information accross the subsidiary transactions as possible, is required to be shared

 ###Endpoint Version
 |   |  |